What we know about the connection between reading & writing

 That’s not true.
-The teacher’s voice and their comprehension of a text is an essential one in any reading or writing classroom.
+The teacher’s voice and their comprehension of a text is an essential one in any reading or writing classroom (Young & Ferguson 2023).
 We are not saying it isn’t.
 But why should they or the scheme writer get to have all the fun with the text and get to devise the subsequent writing projects which come as a result of reading it?
-How a community of young readers and writers explore and understand a text using their own lives, experiences and funds of knowledge is just as important as the adult’s (Young & Ferguson 2021; Young et al. in press).
+How a community of young readers and writers explore and understand a text using their own lives, experiences and funds of knowledge is just as important as the adult’s (Young & Ferguson 2021; Young et al. 2022).
 Should there be only one interpretation?
 Why should a scheme writer dominate and direct the writing of children they have never met?
 In this way, pupils become subservient to their authoritative viewpoint and desire and can never challenge it without being judged as having failed to understand the text!
 They become consumers of text rather than legitimate producers.
 We believe the adult voice should only be one among many.
 This is for the benefit of everyone in the classroom – including the teachers themselves.

 - Dombey, H. (2013) Teaching Writing: What the Evidence Says UKLA Argues for An Evidence-informed Approach to Teaching and Testing Young Children’s Writing Leicester: UKLA